 Diabetes Mellitus is caused due to the lack of insulin or hyposecretion of insulin.
-There are two types of diabetes mellitus viz type 1 diabetes mellitus and type 2 diabetes mellitus.
-The type 1 diabetes mellitus is also called Insulin Dependent Diabetes Mellitus (IDDM).
-The type 2 diabetes mellitus is called Non-Insulin Dependent Diabetes Mellitus (NIDDM).
-Diabetes Insipidus is caused by the deficiency of ADH.
-In this, the person suffers from polyurea.
-It is also called Drinker’s disease.
-The table given below will help you understand the major differences between the two.
+There are two types of diabetes mellitus, i.e. type 1 diabetes mellitus and type 2 diabetes mellitus.
+Type 1 diabetes mellitus is earlier called insulin-dependent diabetes mellitus.
+It is caused due to loss of beta cells in the pancreas resulting in insufficient production of insulin.
+Type 2 diabetes mellitus is also sometimes referred to as non-Insulin-dependent diabetes mellitus.
+It is caused due to insulin resistance, wherein cells do not respond adequately to insulin leading to an increased level of blood glucose.
+Diabetes Insipidus is caused by the deficiency of vasopressin or antidiuretic hormone (ADH) secreted by the posterior pituitary gland.
+It is characterised by polyurea, wherein large amounts of diluted urine is excreted due to inadequate water reabsorption by kidney tubules.
+The table below will help you understand the major differences between the two.

 Also Read: Insulin and Glucagon